Priyanjana511/CS_Keywords/README.md

-4. APIs: Back-end developers create APIs (Application Programming Interfaces) that allow the front end to communicate with the server, typically using REST or GraphQL.
+d.
+APIs: Back-end developers create APIs (Application Programming Interfaces) that allow the front end to communicate with the server, typically using REST or GraphQL.

-5. Server Management: Involves configuring and managing web servers (like Apache or Nginx) and cloud services (like AWS, Google Cloud).
+e.
+Server Management: Involves configuring and managing web servers (like Apache or Nginx) and cloud services (like AWS, Google Cloud).

-6. Security: Implementing authentication, authorization, and data protection measures to secure applications.
+f.
+Security: Implementing authentication, authorization, and data protection measures to secure applications.